trixtertemp1/Matrix_Runner/README.md

 Join [@ghost_mirror](https://t.me/ghost_mirror)

-You can use [this repos](https://github.com/ghostmirrorlab/mirror-bot-repos) as a template First setup everything then push to your private Repository
+You can use [this repos](https://github.com/ghostmirrorlab/mirror-bot-repos) as a template First setup everything then push to your main private Repository

 ## Prerequisite
-Then Fork this Repo
-Setup secrets in settings --> Secrets
+Then Fork this Repo ( Keep workflow repo public ) Setup secrets in settings --> Secrets

 ```text